The Citizen Science (CS) Solution Kit

 Open Seventeen gathers a host of solutions in one place and provides pedagogical support to first-time users.
 The tools are designed to be able to quickly build and test a crowdsourcing solution for the SDGs, ideally without coding skills.

 Find out more!
-Below are short descriptions of the SDG Solution Kit tools.
+Below are short descriptions of the CS Solution Kit tools.
 Contact us if you have questions or suggestions to us for improving and expanding the functionality and scope of the Kit.

 Crowd Thinking with Crowd4SDG